broomburgo/Narratore/Docs/WRITING_A_STORY.md

 The `tell` function requires a closure of type `(Context<Game>) -> [Game.Message]`, so it takes the game `Context` as input, and must return a list of `Game.Message`.
 But `tell` uses `@MessagesBuilder` so we can define the messages with the regular DSL, with all the regular `build_` functions.

 `Narratore` actually provides 3 separate `tell` function, depending on the context of the function where `tell` is called: this allows for a consistent experience, where it's almost always possible to use `tell` to group some messages.
-But the `Context` input to the closure is only present when `tell` is called at the first level of a `@BranchBuilder`: in any other case, a `Context` will already be present, so it's not repeated.
+But the `Context` input to the closure is only present when `tell` is called at the first level of a `@SceneBuilder`: in any other case, a `Context` will already be present, so it's not repeated.

 Within `tell` we can also use `skip()` to avoid sending messages in certain code paths, useful in case of a `switch`, for example in `Street.Main`: